As the world faces an array of natural and man-made disasters the needs of vulnerable populations are evolving. We are also changing.

-Through DM2020, World Vision is shifting from the old definitions of emergency response and development, which maintained that the two types of interventions were completely separate.
+Through DM2020, we are shifting from the old definitions of emergency response and development, which maintained that the two types of interventions were completely separate.
 Instead, our new model will integrate disaster management with development.

 CHILD-FOCUSED DISASTER MANAGEMENT